Dll functions exported by QM

 QM 2.2.0.

 Returns handle of the window to which the toolbar is attached.
 Returns 0 if the toolbar is not attached to a window.
-Use this function instead of GetWindow or other Windows API, because QM toolbars are not necessarily owned as Windows interprets it.
+Use this function instead of GetWindow or other Windows API, because QM toolbars are not owned as Windows interprets it.

 hwndTb - toolbar window handle.
 Note that it is handle of toolbar, not of its owner window.

-GetLastSelectedMenuItem str*label [str*command] [flags] ;;flags: 1 get pidl always
+GetLastSelectedMenuItem str&label [str&command] [flags] ;;flags: 1 get pidl always

 QM 2.2.0.

 Yo can call this function after showing a popup menu to get clicked item string.
-To show the menu, use mac as function.
+To show menu, use mac as function.
 If mac returns a nonzero value, call this function.
 See example.

 Not available in exe.